Azure-Samples/azure-ai-vision/face/UnifiedFaceCollection/README.md

     * Return the face ID from the large face list and person ID from the large person group.
 * Remove Face
     * Remove the face from the large face list using the face ID.
-    * Find the corresponding large person group's face ID and person ID from the mapping file.
+    * Find the corresponding large person group's face ID and person ID from the mapping data.
     * Remove the face from the large person group using the face ID and person ID.
     * Update the face mapping to reflect these changes.
 * Remove Person